Dado DuelComments (0)

 Thanks to those 46 teeth, the edges of every single dado cut with the Amana were extremely crisp.
 The outside blades feature hollow-ground plates for proper clearance (the tips of the assembled cutterhead can’t touch), and they have an alternate top-bevel grind, with every sixth tooth being a flat grind.
 Amana’s 8" diameter sets have a negative 5-degree hook angle on the outside blades which is designed to minimize tearout.
 We performed all tests without a scrap backup, and the engineers were vindicated: There was no visible tearout as the cutterhead exited each workpiece.

-things considered, the 658040 is a superior tool that will meet or exceed most
+All things considered, the 658040 is a superior tool that will meet or exceed most expectations.

 One of the most pleasing aspects of this set was that the shims were all high-quality steel and rather large in diameter (31/8"), so they were easy to handle.
 All 12 of them had their thicknesses stamped on one face – .005", .010" and .020".